kdeloach/labs/python/lispify/README.md

       -h, --help  show this help message and exit
       -r          simplify expressions as much as possible -t          run tests
-      -p          use homemade parser instead of ast
+      -a          use AST for parsing expression

 Run the sample expressions from a text file: